dynotw/Basic-Machine-Learning-Code/Machine Learning/Data/Preprocess/README.md

 # alternatively: housing_num = housing.select_dtypes(include=[np.number])
 ```

+Now you can fit the imputer instance to the training data using the fit() method:

 ```python
 imputer.fit(housing_num)
 # On the training set, we usually use ``.fit_transform()``, which is equivalent to calling fit() and then transform() (but sometimes fit_transform() is optimized and runs much faster).